emptyflash/httpclientandroidlib/README.md

 ##Usage
-To get HttpClientAndroidLib as a dependency in you Maven project, first add the jitpack.io repo:
+To get HttpClientAndroidLib as a dependency in your Maven project, first add the jitpack.io repo:
 ``` xml
 <repository>
   <id>jitpack.io</id>